Skip to content

 var tmax = 1

-vat tmin = 1
+var tmin = 1

 var sign = 0

-for i in A {
+for i in a {

-tmax *= maxabs(A.max, A.min)
+tmax *= maxabs(i.max, i.min)

-tmin *= minabs(A.max, A.min)
+tmin *= minabs(i.max, i.min)

-known = false when min<0 and max>0
+known = false when i.min<0 and i.max>0

-sign += 1 when max<0
+sign += 1 when i.max<0

 }

-if know { // sign is know
+if known { // sign is known

 if sign & 1 { // negative